 Meet the Photographer

-I am a full time surgeon with specialty interest in surgical oncology and laparoscopic surgery.
+I was a full time surgeon with specialty interest in surgical oncology and laparoscopic surgery for 30+ years.
+I am presently semi-retired and living with my wife, Suzanne, in beautiful Napa, California.
 I have had the ability and desire to capture the beauty around me through drawing and painting all my life.
 It seemed only natural that I would stumble on to photography.
 But in the days of film photography, that was not very easy or cheap.
 My hidden talent for taking photos would have to wait until the advent of digital photography.
 Although I have a minor in art and a background in medical illustrations and digital graphics, my hobby and passion in digital photography has come about in the past 20 years.
 I bought my first digital camera, the Sony DSC- F505V, 24 yrs. ago and quickly moved on to the Sony DSC-F707 and then progressed to the DSLR arena with the Canon D60 and 10D.
 With the advantage of plentiful internet and digital learning and the improvement of digital technology, I progressed finally to the Canon 5D and RAW format digital photography which allowed so much control over the photo processing workflow.
 Currently, I own and shoot with the 5D Mark III.
 I have learned so much from so many of you digital and photographic wizards out there, that I have come to appreciate the beauty around me and find art in the most unusual as well as the most common places.
 To be able to capture just a small part of this is a bonus and to be able to share some of this beauty with all of you has been rewarding.

 Although I would like to become an accomplished photographer in many facets of photography such as portrait, landscape, still life, action, abstract and macro photography, I think my concentration and enjoyment is greatest with macro and abstract images.
 I have become confident enough with my efforts to enter and win many of the online photos contests.
 Whether it was the multiple Photos of the Day (POTD) wins, or the best in category wins or the selection of one of my photos for the cover of a magazine, none of these successes begins to compare to the thrill I get every time one of my friends, patients, or customers tells me how much my photography means to them.
-I feel that digital photography has matured and has technologically advanced to the point that it has become mainstream and can finally be compared to and be very competitive with the film media.
+I feel that digital photography has matured and has technologically advanced to the point that it has become mainstream and can finallyhas surpassed the era of film media.

 Meet the Painter

-On a personal note, I am married to an incredible woman and and have four beautiful teenage kids.
-That plus my career, my photography and my painting keep me quite busy.
+On a personal note, I am married to an incredible woman and have four adult children.
+That plus my part-time work, my wine making projects, my photography and my painting, all keep me quite busy.

 Thank you...for taking the time...and hope you enjoy the artwork...